Loss-based prior for CART and BART models: Real Data applications

 \subsection{Breast cancer data}

-Here, we analyse the breast cancer data collected by William HI.
-Wolberg, University of Wisconsin Hospitals, Madison \citep{wolberg1990multisurface}, and already analysed by various authors \citep{breiman1996bagging, chipman1998bayesian, wu2007bayesian}.
+In this first real data application, we apply the CART model to the breast cancer data collected by William HI.
+Wolberg, University of Wisconsin Hospitals, Madison \citep{wolberg1990multisurface}, \citep{breiman1996bagging, chipman1998bayesian, wu2007bayesian}.
 The dataset can be downloaded from the University of California Irvine repository of machine-learning databases \footnote{\url{https://archive.ics.uci.edu/dataset/15/breast+cancer+wisconsin+original}}.
 The variable of interest is a binary variable indicating whether cancer is malignant (1) or benign (0), therefore we need to consider a different likelihood for the observations than the one provided in Equation \ref{eq:BART_def}.
-We first introduce the data and the likelihood, and then explore the results.
+We focus on comparing the default LB prior ($\omega = 1.56, \gamma = 0.62$), and the default CL prior ($\alpha = 0.95, \beta = 2$).
+Results for additional parametrisations (CL $\alpha = 0.95, \beta = 1,1.5$, LB $\omega = 0.3, 0.42, \gamma = 0.5, 1.5$) are reported in Appendix H of the supplementary material.
+The aim is to show that under the LB prior we visit shorter trees without loosing in terms of performance which here is measured by the missing rate.
+As in the previous Section, we report how many times each predictor is selected to highlight the most important ones.
+Below, we first introduce the data and the likelihood, and then explore the results.